department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/cash-out-refinance.md

 You may be able to get a cash-out refinance loan if you:

 -	[Qualify for a VA-backed home loan Certificate of Eligibility (COE)](/housing-assistance/home-loans/eligibility), **and**
--	Meet your lender’s standards for credit, income, and any other requirements, **and**
+-	Meet VA's—and your lender’s—standards for credit, income, and any other requirements, **and**
 -	Will live in the home you’re refinancing with the loan

 </div>